MARS-Group-HAW/model-soh/SOHBigEventBox/README.md

 5. **Buses in the Framework**:
    Currently, buses are implemented in such a way that the next bus stop is selected based on the start and destination points.
 However, if there is no bus route between these points, no route is found.
-As a result, we had to add a non-existing street in the graph to make the route work.
+As a result, we implemented an alternative route finding algorithm (see below).
    - **Location**: This issue is mainly in the `WalkingBusDrivingMultimodalRoute` class.
    - **Improvement Needed**: The route calculation and bus stop selection need to be reworked to handle cases where no direct bus route exists, ensuring a more accurate multimodal routing process.